 Times of Tariffs: Weathering Trade Turbulence

-The current U.S. administration’s rapidly changing tariff assessments on numerous countries and product sectors create marketplace uncertainty, which prevents local investment initiatives.
+The current U.S. administration’s rapidly changing tariff assessments on numerous countries and product sectors create market uncertainty, hindering local investment initiatives.

 In Response to Tariffs, What Can Small Businesses Do?